-You don't need a week off to fit these adventures in when you're staying in Marquette, Michigan.
+You don't need a whole week off to fit these adventures in when you're staying in Marquette, Michigan.
+Here are five quick day trips to take before summer ends.

 Pictured Rocks National Lakeshore

-Located in Alger County (a mere 45-miles from Marquette), Pictured Rocks National Lakeshore is a must-see.
-From scenic waterfalls, dunes and beaches to impressive sandstone rock formations, you'll definitely want to make this trip part of your vacation.
-Directions
+Located in Alger County, Pictured Rocks National Lakeshore is a national treasure.
+A mere 45-miles from Marquette, this popular U.P. destination is a definite must-visit.
+From scenic waterfalls, dunes and beaches to impressive sandstone rock formations, you’ll ‘shorely’ want to make this trek part of your trip.

 Craig Lake State Park